codingbbq/codingbbq.github.io/_posts/2019-04-04-Practicing-challenges-at-hackerrank.markdown

 Based on above test cases, we can conclude that, for a string to be palindrome, it should have *at most* ONE odd occurrence of a character, which means either zero or one odd occurrence of a character.

-Below is my attempt in javascript
+Below is my attempt in JavaScript

 ```javascript